-You’ll need to have SPG accounts that are at least 12 days old to take advantage of this deal, so sign yourself and other family members up (with their permission!) for the current (or future) promotions.
+You’ll need to have an SPG account that is at least 14 days old to take advantage of this deal, so sign yourself and other family members up (with their permission!) for the current (or future) promotions.

 Finally, with the merger of Starwood and Marriott well underway, it’s worth understanding that the SPG program is going through a range of changes.
 For now, you can transfer points out to Marriott Rewards at 3 Marriott Rewards = 1 Starpoint.
 This opens up some new opportunities for redemption too, which you can read more about here, but these are not points to buy and hold for the long term (as usual with most points currencies).